greenelab/deep-review/sections/06_discussion.md

 maximum-entropy distribution of inputs that produced a similar hidden representation to the chosen input.

-A related idea is 'caricaturization', where an initial image is altered to exaggerate patterns that the net searches for [@tag:Mahendran2016_visualizing].
+A related idea is "caricaturization", where an initial image is altered to exaggerate patterns that the net searches for [@tag:Mahendran2016_visualizing].
 This is done by maximizing the response of neurons that are active in the network, subject to some